vvye/smwhacking/README.md

 ---

+As of now, this code isn't actually in production yet &mdash; smwhacking.de still has the static site + phpBB combo.
+I expect that to change in March,

+---

 I'd be surprised if this software didn't contain any embarrassing bugs or glaring security issues.
 If you come across one, let me know in whatever way you like.